 Students: Learn more about Wofford Scholars

 Wofford Scholars is the largest merit-based scholarship program at Wofford College.
 Each February, high school counselors are invited to submit nominations for the Wofford Scholars Program.
-The nomination period for qualified students begins in February of the junior year and should be completed by June 15th.
-Extensions to the nomination deadline can be made on a case by case basis.
+The nomination period for qualified students begins in February of the junior year and should be completed by Sept.
+15. Extensions to the nomination deadline can be made on a case by case basis.
 (Note: To receive Wofford Scholars Nominee certificates for junior awards days, we must receive your nominations by April 1.)
-To qualify as a Wofford Scholar nominee, a student should be ranked in the top 10 percent of the class and have achieved a combined score of 1300 (Critical Reading and Math) on the SAT or a 28 on the ACT.
+To qualify as a Wofford Scholar nominee, a student should be ranked in the top 10 percent of the class and have achieved a combined score of 1300 (Critical Reading and Math) on the SAT/PSAT or a 28 on the ACT/PLAN.

 Since 1949, outstanding high school students have been competing at Wofford for scholarships based on leadership, academic achievement and character.
 Each year the college receives nominations for the Wofford Scholars Program from guidance counselors across the United States.
 From these nominees, students are selected and invited to compete for a variety of scholarships.
 Wofford's faculty/staff, students and alumni eagerly anticipate meeting the best and brightest young people in the country on Scholars Day.